Self-harm

 This information is for family or friends who want to support someone who self-harms.

 Make sure you let the person you want to support know that you are there for them if they need you or want to talk.
 Talking about self-harm with a person you care about can be upsetting and difficult for both of you.
-It might be useful for you to seek additional support.
-Some organisations offer parent-to parent support such as Pinpoint.
+Encourage them to reach out to a trusted adult.

 what support is available?